foldl/chatllm.cpp/README.md

 ## Acknowledgements

-* This project is greatly inspired by [@ggerganov](https://github.com/ggerganov)'s [llama.cpp](https://github.com/ggerganov/llama.cpp) and is based on his NN library [ggml](https://github.com/ggerganov/ggml).
 * This project is started as refactoring of [ChatGLM.cpp](https://github.com/li-plus/chatglm.cpp), without which, this project could not be possible.

-* Thank those who have release their the model sources and checkpoints:
+* Thank those who have released their the model sources and checkpoints:

     - [@THUDM](https://github.com/THUDM) for the amazing [ChatLLM-6B](https://github.com/THUDM/ChatLLM-6B) and [ChatLLM2-6B](https://github.com/THUDM/ChatLLM2-6B);
     - InternLM